-A container is packaged software containing all the code and dependencies of an application within a virtual environment so that the application can be migrated from any computing device to another.
+A container is defined as packaged software that contains all the code and dependencies of an application within a virtual environment so that the application can be migrated from any computing device to another.
 Docker container images are executable software packages that are lightweight and standalone.
-In this article, we cover container security from very basics to sharing container security best practices to secure images.

 This is because containers isolate the software from the base OS environment and ensure its operability throughout all computing environments.
 The existence of containers has resulted in the evolution of software development and testing by allowing developers to continuously integrate and deploy code in staging and production releases.